jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

     * Outputs ``1`` only when all inputs are ``0``

-* An exclusive OR (XOR) with more than two inputs effectively works as a parity check
+* An XOR with more than two inputs effectively works as a parity check

     * Checks if the number of ``1`` inputs is even or odd
     * Output ``0`` when an even number of inputs are ``1``